pablobernabeu/website-files/content/post/event-related-potentials-why-and-how-i-used-them/index.md

 1. **Polarity:** The component either peaks in the positive or the negative pole of the signal.
 This polarity is relative to the *baseline* point that is created in the preprocessing stage (see below);

-2. **latency:** the time course of the component, encompassing an onset, a peak and an overall duration.
+2. **Latency:** the time course of the component, encompassing an onset, a peak and an overall duration.
 Time windows are normally set to match relevant components (e.g., the N400 window, etc.);

-3. **amplitude:** the voltage reached at a given time (e.g., the peak) or for a certain period (e.g., a time window);
+3. **Amplitude:** the voltage reached at a given time (e.g., the peak) or for a certain period (e.g., a time window);

-4. **scalp distribution, or topography:** the areas on the scalp (the scalp being a reasonable proxy for the brain) in which the component appears;
+4. **Scalp distribution, or topography:** the areas on the scalp (the scalp being a reasonable proxy for the brain) in which the component appears;

-5. **functional role:** the cognitive functions that have been consistently associated with the component.
+5. **Functional role:** the cognitive functions that have been consistently associated with the component.

 Examples of components in language processing include the N400, consistently linked to semantic processing, that is, seeking the meaning of words or sentences.
 The N400 is characterised by a large, negative amplitude peaking at around 400 ms post word onset, primarily found in central and posterior sites.
 N400 *effects*, which are comparisons of the N400 component in different experimental conditions, have consistently appeared under violations of semantic expectations, i.e., related to meaning and events (Kutas & Federmeier, 2011; Swaab, Ledoux, Camblin, & Boudewyn, 2012).
 Another well-known component in language is the P600, linked to syntactic processing, that is, the structure of sentences (Swaab et al., 2012).
 Other examples of components include lateralized readiness potentials, signalling motor preparation (Mordkoff & Gianaros, 2000), and the P3b component, which appears in the context of responses (van Vliet et al., 2014).
 Both the latter are relevant to researchers across domains, who often ward off contamination from these components in their experiments.
 In Bernabeu et al.'s experiment, for instance, time-locking ERPs to the first word in target trials was also useful to ward off contamination from these components.